software-students-spring2025/0-git-practice-v2-Rin-Qi/README.md

 > In fact, Google found that half of smartphone users are likely to use a brand’s mobile site because they don’t want to download an app.
 > Many companies are turning to progressive web apps (PWAs) to find a solution.

 I noticed that this is a trend in China, because instead of mobile Apps, people now use Wechat as the medium to use different Apps.
 But I never thought that people in the States also follow this trend too, using web as the substitution of Apps.
-Does that mean that the demand for software engineers will decrease?？
+Does that mean that the demand for software engineers will decrease?